Test-Time Adaptation in Point Clouds: Leveraging Sampling Variation with Weight Averaging: Experiments

-\mypar{Batch Size} As illustrated in Figure~\ref{fig:batch_size}, our method consistently outperforms TENT across all batch sizes.
+\mypar{Batch Size.} As illustrated in Figure~\ref{fig:batch_size}, our method consistently outperforms TENT across all batch sizes.
 Notably, the improvement remains steady even at lower batch sizes, such as 8 and 16, where our method achieves approximately 3\% higher accuracy.
 This demonstrates that our approach is robust across different batch settings, making it effective even in scenarios with limited data.
-The consistent performance at both small and large batch sizes showcases the flexibility of our method in different experimental settings.
 Based on these results, we selected a batch size of 128.
+For this experiment, the number of iterations is set to 1.

-\mypar{Augmentations} It can be argued that the effect of sampling variation is akin to applying various augmentations to the data samples.
+\mypar{Types of Augmentation.} It can be argued that the effect of sampling variation is akin to applying various augmentations to the data samples.
 Hence, we have assessed the integration of different augmentations into our weight averaging process.
 As shown in Figure~\ref{fig:augmentation}, we applied augmentations such as \textit{Horizontal Flip}, \textit{Rotation}, \textit{Scale}, \textit{Scale Transform}, \textit{Jitter}, and \textit{Sampling Variation} to investigate their impact.

-Suprisingly, certain augmentations like \textit{Horizontal Flip} and \textit{Rotation} worsened the model’s performance, reducing accuracy even below the \textit{source-only} model.
+Suprisingly, certain augmentations like \textit{Horizontal Flip} and \textit{Rotation} worsened the model's performance, reducing accuracy even below the \textit{source-only} model.
 However, augmentations like \textit{Jitter} and especially \textit{Sampling Variation} resulted in improvements, with \textit{Sampling Variation} outperforming all other strategies.
 This highlights that our approach, which leverages sampling variation combined with weight averaging, is highly effective for boosting performance compared to data augmentations.
+For this experiment, the batch size and iteration are set to 128 and 1, respectively.